“Not everything that is faced can be changed, but nothing can be changed until it is faced.”

 why radicalized care?

-Radicalized Care is deeply rooted in the principles of community care and personal care — encompassing emotional, psychological, cognitive, spiritual, and physical care.
+Radicalized Care is deeply rooted in the principles of community care, which includes you — encompassing emotional, psychological, cognitive, spiritual, physical and relational care.
 These intersecting forms of care are only considered radical in the context of existing in the imperial core.
-They challenge the status quo, which often prioritizes individualism over collectivism.
+They challenge the status quo, which prioritizes individualism over collectivism.

 We are here to build a movement—one that invites us to create, imagine, and dream of a future where everyone can truly thrive, not just survive.
 Collective healing prioritizes community over individualism.
 It invites us to gently explore and unearth the internalized trauma through capitalism, colonization and imperialism that may have been passed down through generations, helping us reconnect with our inner wisdom and return to our authentic selves.

 What may feel radical today can become a natural part of our everyday lives.
-As we embrace these practices and values, we can cultivate a culture of care that empowers us all, transforming our communities into spaces filled with compassion, support, and empathy.
-Within our lifetime, the world we envision is not only possible but also within our reach.
+As we embrace these practices and values, we can cultivate a culture of care that empowers us all, transforming our communities into spaces filled with compassion, mutual care, and empathy.
+Within our lifetime, the world we envision is not only possible but also within our reach and it starts with you/us.

 about me

-I am a Anti-Oppressive and Trauma Psychotherapist, Licensed Clinical Social Worker, Reentry Social Worker, Sociologist and Community Organizer of Vietnamese ancestry, residing on the unceded land of the Ohlone people, colonially known as Oakland, California.
+I am an Decolonial Psychotherapist, Abolitionist Social Worker and Community Organizer residing on the unceded land of the Ohlone people, colonially known as Oakland, California.

 trang nguyễn